techfil/cisco-mpp-visualizer/README.md

 `http://webserver/7821.html?ip=192.0.2.1`

-Where 192.0.2.1 is the example IPv4 address of the phone (typically received from the DHCP).
+In this example 192.0.2.1 is the IPv4 address of the phone (typically received from the DHCP).

 #### Note